nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 Let's explore what these things are.
 Create an HTML file and link it to an empty JavaScript file.
 Open the HTML file in the browser.
 Open the console and type `this`.
 What is `this` equal to?

-> The `Window` object!
-The `Window` object is the global object for any scripts executed in a browser.
+> The `window` object!
+The `window` object is the global object for any scripts executed in a browser.

 When you think of the term _global_ in JavaScript, think **code that is not inside a function**.